Home / FedRAMP / FedRAMP Overview

 The process of obtaining FedRAMP certification involves several key steps.
 Here’s a high-level overview of the typical path to FedRAMP authorization:

-• Determine the impact level you’re targeting (Low, Moderate, High)
+• Determine the impact level you’re targeting (LI-SaaS, Low, Moderate, High)

 • Conduct a gap analysis between your current security posture and FedRAMP requirements